 To begin with, one common misconception about website performance and speed is that the language you choose to code in determines your website’s overall performance.

-In reality, however, there is very little difference between the performance of PHP websites and ASP.NET websites.
+In reality, however, there is very little difference between the performance of PHP and ASP.NET websites.

-For example, take one of the most common tasks of any web application which is to query a database and output the results on the webserver— and ultimately to the end user’s browser.
+For example, one of the most common tasks of any web application is to query a database and output the results on the web server— and ultimately to the end user’s browser.

-In the aforementioned scenario, the coding language is simply communicating with the database and web servers to produce the desired outcome.
+In the scenario mentioned above, the coding language simply communicates with the database and web servers to produce the desired outcome.

-Both PHP and ASP.NET web development are equally equipped to access file systems, find images, and display pages on a web server and the speed of these performances relies much more on the database server, end user’s computer, and bandwidth, etc.
+Both PHP and ASP.NET web development are equally equipped to access file systems, find images, and display pages on a web server.
+The speed of these performances relies much more on the database server, end user’s computer, and bandwidth, etc.

-That being said there are common myths in the industry about ASP.NET web development being a more elegant language than PHP.
+The industry has common myths about ASP.NET web development being a more elegant language than PHP.

-While strictly speaking ASP.NET doesn’t allow for as many irregularities in its code while still being able to run (which technically does make PHP web development services is an easier language for beginners to pick up) the actual business applications of being able to write “prettier code” are negligible.
+While strictly speaking, ASP.NET doesn’t allow for as many irregularities in its code while still being able to run (which technically does make PHP web development services an easier language for beginners to pick up) the actual business applications of being able to write “prettier code” are negligible.

-While many expert PHP coders out there will guffaw at the prospect of building a site in PHP the fact that humongous sites such as MailChimp and Facebook are written in PHP should be enough evidence to dispel any notion that PHP sites run more poorly than ASP.NET sites.
+While many expert PHP coders out there will guffaw at the prospect of building a site in PHP, humongous sites such as MailChimp and Facebook written in PHP should be evident enough to dispel any notion that PHP sites run more poorly than ASP.NET sites.

-Let’s find out usage or market share of these programming languages as of June 2019:
+Let’s find out the usage or market share of these programming languages as of June 2019:

 PHP V/s ASP.NET: Scalability

 Both ASP.NET and PHP web applications are extremely scalable languages.
-What matters more to scalability than the language you choose is the development talent you hire.
-In this regard, you should take into consideration the state of your business.
+The development talent you hire matters more to scalability than the language you choose.
+In this regard, you should consider the state of your business.

-If you are a DIY Entrepreneur and want to take a crack at developing with Drupal then PHP is clearly the preferred option over ASP.NET as it is the language that comes with the lowest learning curve.
+If you are a DIY Entrepreneur and want to dig a crack at developing with Drupal, PHP is the preferred option over ASP.NET as it is the language with the lowest learning curve.